 I'm not one to mess with electrical stuff, but when you have to, you have to.
 On a pop up you've got two systems to worry about, the 110V AC and the 12V DC currents.

 Battery- No a battery won't run your A/C or toaster oven.
-With battery only power you will only be able to run the lights and the fan(s).
+With battery only power you will only be able to operate the 12V lights and fan(s).
 The heater fan will draw a lot off the battery quickly, so be aware of that.
 During the winter or for long storage disconnect the battery and put a trickle charger on it.